-Not My Job
+Not My Job: We Quiz The Founder Of Queens Of The Stone Age On The Flintstones

+Josh Homme has more bands to his name than some other musicians have songs.
+He founded and fronted Kyuss, Queens of the Stone Age, Eagles of Death Metal, Them Crooked Vultures ... and a bunch of other musical projects you pretend to have heard of to sound cool.
+The new Queens of the Stone Age album Villains was released in August.

-Joshua Homme, founder of the band Queens of the Stone Age, answers three questions about the kings of the Stone Age, The Flintstones.
+We've invited Homme to play a game called "They're the modern Stone Age family!"
+Three questions for the founder of Queens of the Stone Age about the kings of the Stone Age: The Flintstones.

 PETER SAGAL, HOST: